jup-ag/space-station/guides/4-dca/2-how-dca-work.md

 - An example:
   1. Say you have a DCA order of 300 $USDC -> $BONK daily over 3 days, and you **close** your wallet's BONK token account before the 2nd trade/ transaction takes place, the 2nd 100 $USDC worth of $BONK will remain in your DCA vault and not be transferred to your wallet automatically.
   1. However, during the 3rd and last trade/ transaction, auto-withdrawal will happen regardless of whether you have an open BONK token account.
 Based on the example above, even though your BONK tokens did not get transferred to your wallet automatically for your 2nd trade/ transaction, your BONK tokens will be transferred to your wallet on the very last trade - see auto close below for more information.
-  1. Regardless, you can choose to withdraw BONK from your DCA vault at anytime through our UI.
+  1. Regardless, you can choose to withdraw BONK from your DCA vault at any time through our UI.

 ---